A martini glass filled with coffee

 Action steps.
 To help you stay hydrated, consider these tips:

 Alcohol might make us feel drowsy, but it can interfere with our REM sleep.
 Caffeine?
-Well, it's known to keep us awake (that’s why we drink it!).
+Well, it's known to keep us awake — that’s why we drink it!
 Consuming them together can do a number on our sleep patterns.
 Imagine trying to sleep with a playlist that switches between lullabies and rock anthems — not exactly restful!
+Drinking coffee after drinking alcohol in the evenings can really mess up our sleep.

-Mix caffeine and alcohol, and the sleep situation becomes even more messy:
+Mix caffeine and alcohol, and the sleep situation becomes even messier:

 • Contrasting effects.
 While caffeine is shouting "Stay awake!" to the brain, alcohol is murmuring "Drift off ... but not too deeply."
 This conflict can result in a restless night, in which we’re neither fully awake nor deeply asleep.